Your Database Administrator Career Guide

 [Featured Image] A woman works on a database on a laptop computer.

 More and more companies are using data management systems to inform decisions, produce products, and target specific audiences every day.
-Advances in business intelligence (BI) technology have improved the collection and analysis of data dramatically.
+Advances in business intelligence (BI) technology have improved data collection and analysis dramatically.
 The way companies interpret and store data is critical—which is where the role of a database administrator comes in.

-Starting a career as a database administrator requires a combination of educational credentials, workplace and technical skills, hands-on experience, and continued professional development.
-It's a popular career choice with a higher-than-average salary, a promising career outlook, and opportunities for advancement [1].
+Starting a career as a database administrator requires a combination of educational credentials, workplace and technical skills, practical experience, and continued professional development.
+It’s a popular career choice with a higher-than-average salary, a promising job outlook, and opportunities for advancement.
+Learn more about how to become a database administrator, including job duties, skills, and career outlook.

 What is the job outlook for database administrators?

-According to the US Bureau of Labor Statistics (BLS), database administrators have an expected 8 percent growth between 2022 and 2032, which is about average.
-This equates to around 10,200 positions per year [1].
+According to the US Bureau of Labor Statistics (BLS), employment for database administrators is expected to grow 9 percent between 2023 and 2033, which is much faster than average [1].
+This equates to around 9,500 positions per year [1].
 Career progression is possible, with many database administrators becoming database architects.

 Placeholder